Expense transactions are showing as income (or vice versa) after importing a bank file

 Note

-You should only use these options when the amounts of each transaction are incorrectly shown as negative when it is a positive amount, and vice versa and not if the balance is the wrong way round.
+You should only use these options when the amounts of each transaction are incorrectly shown as negative when it is a positive amount, and vice versa, and not if the balance is incorrectly showing as positive instead of negative.